tyjhart/flowanalyzer/Fields.md

 # IPFIX (aka Netflow v10)
 **Field table documentation in progress**

-Flows exported by IPFIX are based on templates, and may or may not include the following fields depending on the vendor and configured templates:
+Flows exported by IPFIX are based on templates, and include templates specified in the Netflow v9 standard for backward compatibility.
+Flows may or may not include the following fields depending on the vendor and configured templates:

 Field                     | Description   | Measurement Units     | Supported     | Notes |
 ---                       | ---           | ---                   | ---           | ---   |